-Lynch syndrome is a genetic disorder and it occurs when a person inherits a mutated gene.
-Lynch syndrome happens as a result of inherited changes in genes that affect DNA mismatch repair.
+Lynch syndrome can be described as a genetic disorder.
+It occurs when a person inherits an abnormal gene.
+It is caused by inherited genetic changes that affect DNA mismatch repair.

-Lynch syndrome is caused by a harmful change (mutation) in one of five genes: MLH1, MSH2, MSH6, PMS2, or EPCAM.
-The most common mutations occur in MLH1 and MSH2.
-Lynch syndrome runs in families in an autosomal dominant inheritance pattern.
-This implies that if one parent carries a gene mutation for Lynch syndrome, there's a 50 percent chance that mutation will be passed on to each child.
-However, not everyone with Lynch syndrome will get cancer.
+Lynch syndrome results from a mutation (harmful alteration) in one of five genes, MLH1, MSH2, MSH6, pmS2, or EPCAM.
+Most mutations are found in MLH1 or MSH2.
+Lynch syndrome is a common condition in families with an autosomal dominant inheritance.
+This implies that if one parent carries a gene mutation for Lynch syndrome, there’s a 50 percent chance that the mutation will be passed on to each child.
+It is not a cause of cancer.
+Not all people with Lynch syndrome have cancer.